Finding the best keywords for SEO doesn’t have to be hard.

 Basically, if your website is going to compete for a keyword with sites that are having good domain authority and backlinks, it is going to be difficult to rank for that keyword.

 If you find the SEO difficulty to be less than or equal to 20, it is an easy keyword.
 It gets tougher to rank for a keyword when the SEO difficulty goes above 20.
-However, all this will depend on your website’s domain authority (domain score), backlink profile and content quality.
-And though there are about 200 ranking factors that decide your position in the search results, these three are critically important.
+(SEO difficulty on Ubersuggest is on a scale that goes up to 100)